 - The registered manager ensured they reflected on occurrences where lessons could be learnt.
-The team used this as an opportunity to improve the experience for people. - Staff knew how to report accidents and incidents and told us they received feedback about changes and learning as a result of incidents at team meetings and on an individual basis. - We saw an example where a person had experienced a number of falls.
+The team used this as an opportunity to improve the experience for people. - Staff knew how to report accidents and incidents and told us they received feedback about changes and learning resulting from incidents at team meetings and on an individual basis. - We saw an example where a person had experienced a number of falls.
 The registered manager used this information to identify patterns and trends.
-They then used this information to make a referral to the persons G.P, as a result the person's quality of life improved and they did not have any further falls.
+They then used this information to make a referral to the persons G.P and put in place safety equipment to prevent re occurrence.